vmware-samples/packer-examples-for-vsphere/README.md

 #### Microsoft Windows Unattended amd Scripts

 Variables are passed into the [Microsoft Windows][microsoft-windows-unattend] unattend files (`autounattend.xml`) as Packer template files (`autounattend.pkrtpl.hcl`) to generate these on-demand.
-A PowerShell script is then used to configure the Linux machine image builds.

 By default, each unattended file is set to use the [KMS client setup keys][microsoft-kms] as the **Product Key**.

+PowerShell scripts are used to configure the Windows machine image builds.

-**Need help customizing the configuration files?**
+Need help customizing the configuration files?

 * **VMware Photon OS** - Read the [Photon OS Kickstart Documentation][photon-kickstart].
 * **Ubuntu Server** - Install and run system-config-kickstart on a Ubuntu desktop.